6ase3rei/Eclipse/README.md

 # Eclipse
-A powerful tool with its only purpose being to enhance and automate your mining experience.
+A powerful tool with its only 2 purposes being to enhance and automate your mining and fishing experience.